 When World War I ended on 11 November 1918, MG Brewster had shaped and matured the AEF Inspector General Department into a true inspecting and teaching force that helped Commanders at all levels identify and correct problems that threatened their units' combat readiness.
 In General Pershing's preliminary report to the Secretary of War submitted mere days after hostilities ended, the Commander-in-Chief lauded his Inspectors General as follows: "The Inspector General's Department has risen to the highest standards, and throughout has ably assisted Commanders in the enforcement of discipline."
-Pershing clearly wanted the positive role his Inspectors General played in the final victory to become a matter of historical record.
+3 Pershing clearly wanted the positive role his Inspectors General played in the final victory to become a matter of historical record.

 4. World War II and Emerging Inspector General Functions: America's entry into World War II in December 1941 sparked the expansion of the Inspector General's Department to meet the needs of a now rapidly expanding Army.
 The strength of the department jumped from 60 officers in 1939 to 1,438 officers in early 1945.
 Each combat division now boasted a full Inspector General Section staffed specifically to conduct the same type of readiness inspections that the AEF Inspector General Department conducted under General Pershing's command in World War I. Unlike the one-man, division-level Inspector General sections of World War I, the table of organization for an infantry division in World War II (T/O&E 7 dated 15 July 1943) afforded each division one lieutenant colonel as the principal Inspector General, a captain as the assistant Inspector General, a warrant officer as chief auditor, a master sergeant as chief clerk, and two technicians as stenographers.
+4

 Inspections still served as the primary function of Inspectors General at all levels during World War II.
 General George C. Marshall, the Army Chief of Staff in Washington, D.C., charged his Inspector General, MG Virgil L. Peterson, to look into mobilization and training issues and report ways to fix any identified problems.
 In one instance, Peterson inspected -- and then reported on -- the effectiveness of the Second and Third Armies' massive, 350,000-man maneuvers in Louisiana in September 1941.
 MG Peterson's report to Marshall gave the Army Chief of Staff the confidence that the Army was on the right track in training its troops for combat.
 In the report, MG Peterson stated that: "[Lieutenant] General McNair [Chief of Staff and Director of General Headquarters, or GHQ] and his headquarters have accomplished, and are continuing to accomplish, an outstanding job in the supervision of training of the Army."

-Although readiness and training inspections served as the mainstay of the Inspector General's charter, more and more incidents that demanded investigations surfaced during mobilization and, later, in combat.
-General Marshall entrusted Peterson to look into -- fairly and impartially -- some highly sensitive, and sometimes racially charged, incidents.
+5 incidents.
 Peterson's deputy, BG Benjamin O. Davis, Sr., the Army's only African American general officer, carried the mantle of investigating several of the racially charged incidents.
 Marshall knew Davis to be a hard but fair fact-finder -- even when looking into allegations of Soldier misconduct in units like the all-black 364th Infantry Regiment.
 Other sensitive allegations that the Inspector General Department handled concerned the ill treatment of Soldiers and trainees, poor living conditions for the troops, and so on.
 Some of these issues on the surface seemed like systemic problems best handled by an inspection; however, the investigative approach often led to the reprimand or relief of a Commander.